Sen. Angus King: Not enough evidence against Trump yet for impeachment

 King: Impeachment is a 'last resort'Dec.
 9, 201801:10

-King, who caucuses with Democrats in the Senate, admitted that he's privy to additional information about the investigation as a member of the Senate Intelligence Committee that's not available to the public.
+King added that, as a member of the Senate Intelligence Committee, he's privy to additional information about special counsel Robert Mueller's investigation that's not available to the public.
 And he said that Congress needs to be careful that it doesn't set a strictly partisan standard on an issue as important as impeachment.

 "I'm a conservative when it comes to impeachment.
 I think it's a last resort and only when the evidence is clear of a really substantial legal violation," he said.